eformat/argocd-team-topologies/README.md

 openshift-gitops   openshift-gitops   20s
 ```

+The ArgoCD `cluster` connection is cluster scoped.

 ### Using Custom RBAC for Team ArgoCD

 We can also customize the RBAC for our ArgoCD team instances.
-As a default, the helm chart currently sets cluster-admin role for the controller:
+As a default, the helm chart currently sets up a `cluster-admin` role for the controller:

 ```yaml
 rules: